 The most popular way to visit the park is by car.
-You can leave right from the airport if you plan on staying at the park or you can stay in the city of Las Vegas.
+You can leave right from the airport if you plan on staying at the park or if you have a later flight you can stay the night in Las Vegas and leave for the park in the morning.
 The drive from the city is 50 miles and takes around 1 hour to reach Valley of Fire State Park.
 The park is open all year.

 Valley of Fire Day Trip Tours

-This 6 hour half day tour will show you all the best highlights the park has to offer, great for hiking, travel photography & more.
+- Valley of Fire Half-day Tour From Las Vegas: 6-hour half-day tour will show you all the best highlights the park as to offer, great for hiking, travel photography, and more.

-If you’re looking for more time, the full day tour to Valley of Fire has a jam packed adventure itinerary you’re sure to enjoy.
+- Valley of Fire Full-Day ATV Tour with Lunch: If you’re looking for more time, the full-day tour to Valley of Fire has a jam-packed adventure itinerary you’re sure to enjoy.

 Where to Stay

-There are several options for accomodations when visiting the State Park, ranging from camping to luxury hotels.
-Las Vegas is the closest major city to the park, however there are a few places to stay in Overton, an alternative to the bright city lights.
-Overton is the closest city by Valley of Fire, just 15 minutes away.
+There are several options for accommodations when visiting the state park, ranging from camping to luxury hotels.
+Las Vegas is the closest major city to the park, however, there are a few places to stay in Overton, an alternative to the bright city lights.
+Overton is the closest city to Valley of Fire, just 15 minutes away.
 You can have more time in the park and less time driving.
 Some accommodations you may want to consider are:

 North Shore Inn